itayadler/autofill-okta-chrome-extension/README.md

 # Autofill Okta

-A Chrome Extension that once setup, autofills your Okta 2FA forms.
+A Chrome Extension that autofills your Okta 2FA forms.

 ## Requirements